kongkrog/vietnamese-OCR-group3/README.md

 * Integrate model into webpage ☐
     * (Optional) Read out loud text ☐
 * Deploy webpage and model ☐

+# Bugs
+We haven't found any bugs yet.
+If you find one, please create an Issue post on our github page.
+Thank you!

 # FAQ
 ### How do I update vietnamese-OCR-group3?